A rough start to new year: Covid, heat, staff shortages and a rat infestation force closure of schools and districts

 Several other districts in Mississippi already have temporarily shut down because of high covid rates — and more than 20,000 students across the state are in quarantine, according to state data.
 School started a week ago.

-In Oklahoma, where most students have already started the 2021-22 academic year, a few schools have temporarily closed, and the small Eagletown Public School district posed this on its website this week:
+In Oklahoma, where most students have already started the 2021-22 academic year, a few schools have temporarily closed, and the small Eagletown Public School district posted this on its website this week:

 PLEASE SPREAD THE WORD!Due to lack of teachers and overwhelming number of staff/students who have tested positive over the weekend we will CLOSE SCHOOL FOR THE REMAINDER OF THE WEEK.
 We will have classes today and then dismiss at regular bus time with no classes until NEXT MONDAY - August 23rd.
 Any student staying home today or who is checked out by the guardian will NOT be counted absent.Learning packets will be available for pick up tomorrow in the high school office — all packets are due when students return Monday.

-Four tiny school districts shut for in-person learning in both Texas and Georgia because of covid, while in Louisiana the same thing happened in one district, as in South Carolina.
+Four tiny school districts closed for in-person learning in both Texas and Georgia because of covid, while in Louisiana the same thing happened in one district, as in South Carolina.

 One of those Georgia districts is Talbot County, where Superintendent Jack Catrett told WTVM-TV: “The difference now in this outbreak that we see than the outbreak that happened last school year is that this seems to be more centered on kids ... rather than adults, so that scares me to death.”